(Corrects date of first aircraft delivery in second paragraph.)

 Mainland China will need 3,832 new passenger planes over the next 20 years, including 2,520 single-aisle aircraft, with the total worth $509 billion, according to Airbus.
 In 2011, China was already No. 2 in deliveries worldwide after the U.S

 Airbus has 800 planes in service in China today, 670 of which are A320 series planes.
 The manufacturer entered the market in 1994, two decades after Boeing Co.
-(BA), and today the two have about an equal shares in that country.
+(BA:US), and today the two have about an equal shares in that country.

 The Tianjin plant assembles only A320s, which seat 150 people, and A319s, seating 125.
 All planes coming off the line go to Chinese airlines or lessors, though comprising just a fourth of all single-aisle production going into China.